Transport in Israel: Air transport

 Israel has 47 airports, the largest are Ben Gurion Airport (TLV) located near Tel Aviv, Ramon Airport serving Eilat and Uri Michaeli Haifa International Airport.
 In 2017, Ben Gurion Airport handled nearly 21 million passengers and was the busiest airport in the Eastern Mediterranean in terms of international passengers served.
 Non-stop flights from Israel travel to North America, Europe, Africa, the Far East, and neighboring countries in the Middle East.
 Scheduled domestic air service is available between Tel Aviv's Ben Gurion Airport and Haifa, Rosh Pina, the Golan Heights, and the southern city of Eilat.
 Some international charter and low cost flights also land at Eilat Ramon Airport.
 Ramon Airport opened in 2019 20 km north of Eilat replacing the existing Uvda and Eilat airports.
 While Uvda reverted to its use as a military airbase upon the opening of Ramon Airport, the old Eilat "city" airport was shut down with the land to be redeveloped.

 According to the Israel Civil Aviation Authority, as of 2012, Israel's civil aircraft fleet consisted of 59 aircraft; 56 passenger planes, and 3 freighters.
 48 of these were Boeing jets, 2 Airbus, 8 turbo-prop produced by ATR, and 1 Embraer jet.
 Israeli airlines ordered another 2 Embraer jets, 1 ATR airplane, 5 Airbus jets, and 10 Boeing jets, a total of 18 aircraft.
 It is estimated that Israeli airlines will have 65-70 craft in 2017–2018.
-Airlines include El Al, Sun D'Or, Arkia and Israir Airlines.
-Boeing estimates that 60-80 new aircraft will be purchased by Israeli airlines over the next 20 years.
+Airlines include El Al, Sun D'Or, Arkia and Israir.
+In 2008, Boeing estimated that 60-80 new aircraft would be purchased by Israeli airlines over the next 20 years.

+Until the 2023 Gaza war, Turkey had been Israel's largest gateway, with ten flights daily on Turkish Airlines between the two countries.
+In 2022, Turkey had the highest total passenger traffic to Ben Gurion Airport, at 2.5 million passengers, accounting for 13% of total traffic.
+By 2025, the United Arab Emirates had become one of the most frequent destinations to and from Israel, with FlyDubai running ten flights per day and additional daily service on Etihad operating up to three times per day.

+In August 2026, Israir received final regulatory permission from the Federal Aviation Authority to begin service between Israel and the United States, with service to be offered between New York City and Ben Gurion Airport in Tel Aviv.
+Israir joins incumbent airline El Al, as well as Arkia, which began nonstop service between Israel and the US in February 2025.
+Service in both directions launched in September 2026.

 Israel has 29 airports with paved runways, 18 unpaved landing strips, and 3 heliports.